Pseudo-Hurler polydystrophy: Signs and symptoms

 Symptoms of ML III are often not noticed until the child is 3–5 years of age.
-Patients with ML III are generally of normal intelligence (trait) or have only mild mental retardation.(Intelligence is challenged) instead of using the mental retardation classification.
+Patients with ML III are generally of normal intelligence (trait) or have only mild mental retardation (intelligence is challenged) instead of using the mental retardation classification.
 These patients usually have skeletal abnormalities, coarse facial features, short height, corneal clouding, carpal tunnel syndrome, aortic valve disease and mild enlargement of organs.
 Some children with severe forms of this disease do not live beyond childhood.
-However, there is a great variability among patients - there are diagnosed individuals with ML III living in their sixties.
+However, there is a great variability among patients – there are diagnosed individuals with ML III living in their sixties.

 Pathophysiology

-As in Mucolipidosis II, Mucolipidosis III results from genetic defects in GlcNAc phosphotransferase (N-acetylglucosamine-1-phosphotransferase).
+As in Mucolipidosis II (I-cell disease), Mucolipidosis III results from genetic defects in GlcNAc phosphotransferase (N-acetylglucosamine-1-phosphotransferase).
 However, ML III produces less severe symptoms and progresses more slowly, probably because the defect in GlcNAc phosphotranspherase lies in its protein recognition domain.
 Therefore, the catalytic domain retains some of its activity, resulting in a smaller accumulation of carbohydrates, lipids, and proteins in the inclusion bodies.